telerik/fiddler-everywhere-docs/traffic/mock-client-requests.md

 description: "Mock client and server behavior while using the Rules tab of the Fiddler Everywhere web-debugging proxy tool."
 slug: rulesbuilder-get-started
 publish: true
-position: 20
+position: 30
-previous_url: /get-started/mock-server-response, /mock-server-responses
 ---

-# Mocking Server Responses
+# Mocking Client Requests

-One of the most powerful features in Fiddler Everywhere is the [**Rules** tab]({%slug rules-general%}) that enables you to mock client requests and server responses and simulate various real-life scenarios.
-The **Rules** tab consist of a visual tree (referred to as the [**Rules Queue**]({%slug rules-general%}#rules-queue)) that holds your created rules or group of rules, **rule switches** that activate or deactivate a rule (or group of rules), and a [**Rule Builder**]({%slug rules-general%}#rules-builder) that shapes new rule by adding a matching condition and desired action.
-You can activate and execute multiple rules, change their execution priority, and apply different actions based on matching conditions.
-This article demonstrates how you can mock server behavior without changing anything on the remote server.

 Use the **Rule Builder** to create rules and automatically trigger a specific action that meets the matching criteria set in the rule.
-To mock a server response, enable the **Rules** tab, set a rule, and execute the request that will trigger that rule.
+To mock a client request, enable the **Rules** tab, set a rule, and execute the request that will trigger that rule.

 To create and test a rule: